 Creatine increases muscle through several mechanisms.
 Firstly using creatine will increase the amount of phosphocreatine within the muscle cells as we talked about before.
 This increased phosphocreatine also increases the amount of fluid inside the cell, essentially pushing water inside the muscles.
-This will automatically increase your lean mass and make your muscles appear fuller.
+This can automatically increase your lean mass and make your muscles appear fuller.

 Secondly, creatine allows you to perform more work and lift heavier weights while strength training.
 The overall workload and intensity of workouts over time is the key factor for muscle and strength increase from strength training.
-Creatine allows you to train more in the same span of time, thus allowing greater adaptation in muscle mass.
+Creatine allows you to train more in the same span of time.
+Thus allowing greater adaptation in your muscle mass.

 Creatine has also been shown to potentially increase IGF-1 (insulin-like growth factor) levels within the muscle cells after strength training.
 At least in young athletes.
 There is also some evidence that creatine can reduce the amount of muscle damage during strength training.
 Which could allow faster recovery and more muscle gain over time.

 Is creatine a steroid

 No, creatine is not a steroid.
 Steroids are biologically active compounds that have two functions: as components of cell membranes and as signaling molecules.
-Steroids have a broader meaning in biology and physiology but In layman’s terms, steroids are the same thing as performance-enhancing drugs (PEDs) that affect hormonal signaling and typically increase protein synthesis, meaning they help build muscle and strength.
+Steroids have a broader meaning in biology and physiology.
+But in layman’s terms, steroids are the same thing as performance-enhancing drugs (PEDs).
+They affect hormonal signaling and typically increase protein synthesis, meaning they help build muscle and strength.

 Does creatine benefit the brain?

 Our brain cells use creatine and phosphocreatine just like our muscle cells.
 Supplementing with creatine can increase the available creatine in your brain.